levictoria0117/CS152/README.md

 Final project for Professor Sengupta's CS 152 Programming Paradigms course

+First install npm dependencies: npm install

+Tnen install the server:
 npm install -g json-server

-npx json-server src/db.json --port 3001
+Start the server in on terminal: npx json-server src/db.json --port 3001

-npm install

-npm audit fix --force

-npm run start
+Then in another terminal, run the following to start the application: npm run start